 Have more time?
 If yes, you can meditate for 5 more minutes and make it to 10 minutes.
 If not, you can still do the 10-minute meditation.

 Do it while eating your breakfast!

 This is called mindful eating.
 Anything done with full awareness is meditation.
-So, if you wish to be in meditative state whole day, do everything with complete awareness and no wandering thoughts.
+So, if you wish to be in a meditative state the whole day, do everything with complete awareness and no wandering thoughts.
 Just focus on the task at hand.

 First, prepare a healthy breakfast.
 Set a nice table.
 You are now about to experience bliss while eating.
 How many times do we stuff food in our mouths hurriedly, without relishing its taste and flavor?
 Probably all the time!
 For many people, mornings are so rushed that they even skip breakfast.